Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: School of Pharmacy

 Abstract: The goal of this project is to create a digital version of the paper-based “Times Up Pharmacy” game developed as part of a previous call for digital project proposals.
 The goal here is to enable pharmacy students to work independently and review the topics covered in their degree program in collaboration with classmates using communication tools.
-Additionally, we aim to encourage peer assessment among students so that they can acquire cross-disciplinary skills in pharmacy and communication.
+Additionally, we aim to encourage peer assessment among students so that they can develop cross-disciplinary skills in pharmacy and communication.

 CATIA (Courses Enhanced by AI-Powered Translation):

-Project Leader: Vincent Berry
+Project Leader: Vincent BERRY

 Department: Polytech

-Abstract: As part of study abroad programs and various exchange initiatives, the University of Marseille welcomes several hundred international students each year, for whom the French language presents a number of challenges.
-This project proposes to use AI (specifically large language models) to develop a real-time machine translation system.
-Our goal is to create an educational tool consisting of hardware and software that is non-intrusive for the instructor and easy for students to access.
+Abstract: As part of study abroad programs and various exchange initiatives,UM several hundred international students each year, for whom the French language poses a number of challenges.
+This project proposes using AI (specifically large language models, or LLMs) to implement a real-time machine translation system.
+Our goal is to develop an educational tool consisting of hardware and software that is unobtrusive for instructors and easy for students to access.

 Video Clips: Basketball Scenarios: